MacareuxDigital/ansible-c5-ma/README.md

 ## CentOS Version

 This script supports 6 or 7.
-If it's Amazon Linux earlier than 2017, please type as 6
+If it's Amazon Linux earlier than 2017, please type as 6.
+If it's Amazone Linux 2, please type as 7.

 ```